ircdocs/wooooms/index.md

 In addition to the mistaken cut-off text here, these restrictions are now defined by the [`MODES`](https://modern.ircdocs.horse/#modes-parameter) RPL_ISUPPORT parameter.

 <h4><a href="https://tools.ietf.org/html/rfc1459#section-4.2.3.2">4.2.3.2 - User modes</a></h4>

-As noted above, the message format is incorrect as `'+'` and `'-'` are now allowed anywhere in a modestring.

 The list of user modes here is outdated, and there are some other standard ones.
 See [here](https://modern.ircdocs.horse/#user-modes) for a slightly-updated list.